centech/LED-Control-Panel/README.md

   <img src="/images/box9.jpg" alt="alt text" width="45%">
 </p>

-The downside of the PWM boards is that the knob is directly soldered to the board, this way i needed to board to be on the very edge of the frame.
+The downside of the PWM boards is that the knob is directly soldered to the board, this way i needed the board to be on the very edge of the frame.

 <p float="auto">
   <img src="/images/box10.jpg" alt="alt text" width="45%">